PalladioSimulator/Palladio-Bench-IntegrationTests/README.md

 - Download Palladio Bench from https://sdqweb.ipd.kit.edu/eclipse/palladiobench/releases/4.1.0/
 - Create new RCPTT-Project

-- To Add an Application-under-Test(AuT), go to "Applications" View in RCPTT Suite and click "New..."
-Button on View Toolbar.
-In the opening Dialog, browse for an AuT location on a disk.
+- To add an Application-under-Test(AuT), go to "Applications" View in RCPTT Suite and click "New..." button on View Toolbar.
+In the opening dialog, browse for an AuT location on a disk.
 AuT name is automatically set to AuT's product-id.
-Click Finish and double click on AuT to launch it.
+Click "Finish" and double click on AuT to launch it.
-For more Details check: https://www.eclipse.org/rcptt/documentation/userguide/getstarted/#add-an-application-under-test
+For more details check: https://www.eclipse.org/rcptt/documentation/userguide/getstarted/#add-an-application-under-test

-- To Configure your AuT click on a created AuT in the list, and click on "Configure..." on View Toolbar.
-Here you can change the automatically selected name or change the launch config for the AuT by click on "Advancded".
+- To configure your AuT click on a created AuT in the list, and click on "Configure..." on View Toolbar.
+Here you can change the automatically selected name or change the launch config for the AuT by clicking on "Advancded".
 #### Recommended VM Arguments:
 > -Dosgi.requiredJavaVersion=1.7 -Xms512m -Xmx2048m -XX:MaxPermSize=128m
 -DexamplesDir=USER.HOME\git\Palladio-Build-IntegrationTests\org.palladiosimulator.product.tests.ui\target/examples (folder containing example projects to test)